Everything You Need to Know About Cyber Monday

 - amazon.com – the world’s largest online retail platform

-- walmart.com – for a variety of items
+- walmart.com – for a variety of items at discount prices

 - footlocker.com – shop a wide variety of footwear

 Thank you for reading this guide to Cyber Monday Shopping statistics.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to turn anyone into a world-class financial analyst.
-To keep learning and advancing your career, the following resources will also be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: